heysokam/osdf-old/doc/patchnotes.md

 #::::::::::::::
 # 1 : IMP.URG : Critical
 #::::::::::::::
-new : Hud element: Current map & Internal version
 fix : q1 physics working correctly with native binaries

 #:::::::::::::::
 # 2 : IMP.notU : Planned Goals
 #:::::::::::::::
-new : OBfix
 new : Velocity pads
+new : Proxymod support
+new : Hud element: Current map & Internal version
 new : Map loader UI
 new : Launcher / Updater / Downloader
-new : Proxymod support
 new : New hud for Player state configuration (health, ammo, powerups, etc)
-new : Q1 barrel entity

 #:::::::::::::::
 # 3 : notI.URG : Non-critical Fixes
 #:::::::::::::::
 fix : sound bug on some systems (potentially SDL non-static linking or version)
-rmv : Custom qvm-only acos function removed from the code
-chg : CPM w-turn acos function should use stdlib instead
-new : USE buttons
 new : Pre-run balance for q1.
-Pure vs Pro runs from AG (maybe also cpm?) new : Unlock 1000 maxfps
+Pure vs Pro runs from AG (maybe also cpm?)

 #::::::::::::::::
 # 4 : notI.notU : Implement when possible
 #::::::::::::::::
+new : Q1 barrel entity
+new : USE buttons
+new : Unlock 1000 maxfps.
+Possible?
 new : /varcommand
+chg : (CPM) Correct deceleration values